emilybae1705/CrustyDB/README.md

 # CrustyDB

-CrustyDB is an academic Rust-based relational database management system built by ChiData at The University of Chicago.
+CrustyDB is a Rust-based relational database management system with page-level heapfile data compaction and custom-built SQL operators.

 ## Usage